As Democrats rally, Romney trains for debates against Obama

 By Sam Youngman

-WOODSTOCK, Vermont, Sept 5 As President Barack Obama's Democrats are rallying in North Carolina, Republican challenger Mitt Romney is going through what aides describe as "intensive" training here for the three upcoming debates with Obama.
+WOODSTOCK, Vermont As President Barack Obama's Democrats are rallying in North Carolina, Republican challenger Mitt Romney is going through what aides describe as "intensive" training here for the three upcoming debates with Obama.

 Romney, who spent Labor Day on his boat in New Hampshire while Obama was campaigning in swing states, is spending most of the week in this tiny, rustic town at the home of Kerry Healey, who was Massachusetts' lieutenant governor when Romney was governor from 2003 to 2007.